 "Supervision provides the container that holds the helping relationship within the therapeutic triad" Hawkins and Shohet, 1989

-I work as a member of the BACP with their ethical framework which I believe is important when you may bring ethical dilemmas.
+I am an accredited member of the BACP and work within their ethical framework which I believe is important when you may bring ethical dilemmas.
 The "BACP believes that supervision can positively contribute to the maintenance and development of ethical professional practice".

 Supervisee say to me that from the supervision they feel a release and have a clear mind and they also are then feeling energised to go back to their clients.
 The relationship is key for us working together.